spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Easier-HW.md

 * Just because this is the "easier" assignment does not make it the "quick" one.
 The process of learning web development is nothing without a serious time investment.
 While the work may seem strenuous now, you'll find yourself becoming more comfortable with web development as you put more hours into your training.

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!

-### Submission on BCS

-* Please submit the link to the Github Repository!

 ### Instructions